gagnonanthony/NeuroStatX/README.md

 > ``semopy`` package used within CCPM.
 If you do not have Graphviz installed on
 > your machine, please run the following if you are on Linux `sudo apt get graphviz`
 > or `brew install graphviz` if you are on MacOS.

-## License

-``CCPM`` is licensed under the terms of the MIT license.
-See the file "LICENSE" for information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.

-All trademarks referenced herein are property of their respective holders.

-Copyright (c) 2022, Anthony Gagnon,
-Université de Sherbrooke